 - USB 3.0 required for 4K

-The Brio is considered the best webcam for Mac and PC because of its 4K camera.
-There aren't a lot of webcams on the market that support 4K; it's still a somewhat niche market.
+The Brio is considered one of the best Mac webcams (though it will also work on a PC) because of its 4K camera.
+There aren't many webcams on the market that support 4K, as it's still a somewhat niche market.
 Video chat services like Skype don't support 4K.
 A 4K webcam makes more sense for live-streaming or recording video that you later upload somewhere.

 The Brios camera system includes optical and infrared sensors for facial recognition, which works with Windows Hello to secure your Windows-based computer.